Goonengerry, New South Wales: European history

 An active member and landowner in the Goonengerry community from the early 1930s was Gino Pagura (1906–2002), an Italian migrant, who was officer-in-charge of all banana transport between 1932 and 1939.
-In 1942 he was called up for a medical examination and was arrested for using insulting words to a police officer for saying 'I am a better Australian than you'; he was found guilty and fined £1.
+In 1942 he was called up for a medical examination and was arrested for using insulting words to a police officer with these words being: 'I am a better Australian than you'; he was found guilty and fined £1.
 Pagura would go on to be prominent in the New Settler League and was later the first migrant on the Banana Growers Federation board of directors.

 Some areas of Goonengerry have also been used to mine perlite, a volcanic glass, with a large discovery being made in the 1960s.
 To mine this perlite a 100 tonne sample was taken from 70m of a ridge line leading to environmental degradation and no further perlite was taken at that time.
 In 1988 another company expressed interest in the deposit and many local residents protested that and formed an action group called People for the Environment and Rural Lifestyle (PEARL) who were successful in stopping this bid.
-One of the local residents to be involved in this group was Val Hodgson who would later lead the campaign to create what is now the Goonengerry National Park and later also the Byrangery Grass Reserve.
+One of the local residents to be involved in this group was Val Hodgson who would later lead the campaign to create what is now the Goonengerry National Park and, later, also the Byrangery Grass Reserve.

 The demographics of Goonengerry changed significantly during the 1970s, especially following the fourth Nimbin Aquarius Festival in 1973, which attracted thousands of hippies to the region.
 At least one local resident, Marlene McNaughton, allowed a group of these new arrivals to stay at one of her properties for a peppercorn rent and work in exchange for food.
 Another significant shift came in 2020 as an increase of people were able to work from during and following the COVID-19 pandemic which saw people move from the larger cities.

 Gregory Peel Smith, a long time homeless man who had experienced much trauma in his life, spent the 1990s living in the rainforest of Goonengerry and later wrote about these experiences in his book: Out of the Forest: the true story of a recluse (2020).